 TCHS sponsors classes for those wishing to learn how to create their own barn quilt block.
 The barn quilt workshops are held twice a year at the barn, taught by Jean Pearson, with assistance from other members and friends of the historical society.

-The next Barn Quilt class will be held in the Spring of 2019.
-Watch this page for the exact date or for more information, send an email to us at TCHS2002@att.net.
+The next Barn Quilt class will be held in Fall of 2019.
+Watch this page for the exact date.
+Or for more information, send an email to Jean at email@example.com.

 The class fees include materials and instructions to create your own Barn Quilt Block.
 Patterns are available at the class or you can bring your own.
 The 2' x 2' and 4' x 4' blocks are MDO (medium density overlay) signboard, primed with an exterior paint.
 Exterior paints in many colors are available at the class.
 Arrive at 9:00am and walk out at 3:00pm with your own Barn Quilt Block.
 The fee for a 2' x 2' block is $50; the fee for a 4' x 4' is $100.